 - Project the Map of the World, 1942 in the front of the room.
 Ask students to identify the U.S. and Great Britain on the map.
 Have them identify the Port of New York, the Port of Liverpool, and the Port of Belfast.
 If the teacher does not have projection capabilities, use the map in the Mission Dossier workbook. - Ask the students to identify what they believe is the shortest, safest route between New York and the British ports. - Ask the students: What would alter the route you chose?
-Are there things that would make you want to go closer to, or further away from, the islands and landmasses nearby? - Ask the students: In the grand scheme of a war in Europe, how important do you think moving men and equipment to battle would be? - Teacher Tip: Push students to understand that without the men or equipment, it would be impossible to carry out any battles. - Go to the Battle of the Atlantic Interactive and watch the first clip that sets up the major navies in World War II.
-Have students individually, or in groups, use this resource to complete the page on the seven major navies in the Mission Dossier. - Discuss their evaluations: Which navy was in the best shape to wage the Battle of the Atlantic?
-Which navy was in the worst shape to wage war?
-Where did the U.S. fall in this ranking?
-What about Germany? - Have students read or listen to President Franklin D. Roosevelt's Fireside Chat from February 23, 1942 and answer the analysis questions in small groups or as a whole class.
+Are there things that would make you want to go closer to, or further away from, the islands and landmasses nearby? - Ask the students: In the grand scheme of a war in Europe, how important do you think moving men and equipment to battle would be? - Teacher Tip: Push students to understand that without the men or equipment, it would be impossible to carry out any battles. - Have students read or listen to President Franklin D. Roosevelt's Fireside Chat from February 23, 1942 and answer the analysis questions in small groups or as a whole class.